Beijzum/beijzum.github.io/docs/Writing Your First Game.md

 13. Go back to the terminal

 14. Run the program

     > python rock_paper_scissor.py

+    !!! warning

-**WARNING:** Ensure that you are in the directory.
+        Ensure that you are in the directory.
 If you did not close the terminal from the previous section, you should still be in the proper directory.
-If you closed the terminal, refer back to "Setting Up Your Project" under the "Navigating Directories" section, and repeat steps 1 and 2 again until you have reached the projects folder.
+If you closed the terminal, refer back to "Setting Up Your Project" under the "Navigating Directories" section [here](./Setting%20Up%20Your%20Project.md/#navigating-directories).

 15. Enjoy your game!